 Where can I find information about weather?

 Weather describes the condition of the air at a particular time and place.
-It is made up of different things such as, wind direction, wind force, precipitation, temperature, sunshine, visibility and cloud.
+It is made up of different things such as wind direction, wind force, precipitation (rain, snow, sleet, or hail), temperature, sunshine, visibility and cloud.
 Weather is a big part of our lives as it affects many things we do, from the clothes we wear and how we travel, to the food we eat and where we live.
 This entry gives you a list of words, general websites, New Zealand websites and books about weather.

-Here are some words you may come across when learning about weather.
-You will find more weather related words in the websites provided in this entry.
+Here are some words you may come across when learning about the weather.
+You will find more weather related words on the websites provided in this entry.

 Clouds: A collection of tiny water droplets or ice crystals that float in the sky.